flatredball/FlatRedBallDocs/tutorials/platformer-plugin/platformer-basics/02-creating-an-entity.md

 ### Adding a Level

-Before we can run our game we also need to add a Level.
+Before we can run our game, we also need to add a Level.
 Typically, the GameScreen includes objects, files, and objects which are common to all screens (such as a Player), while each level includes objects and logic which are level-specific (such as the TMX).

 To add a level: